mrvncaragay/badyet/README.md

 # badyet
-badyet is also know as budget. badyet is an app that tracks expenses and income.
+badyet is also known as budget.
+An app that tracks expenses and income.
 This app is created using node, express, mysql, and vanila js.
-This app will be written 90% pure vanila js.

--Multiple Page Application
+90% of the front-end codes are written in Vanilla JS.

+- SPA aplication powered by ajax call using axios.js

--Model View Controller (MVC) architecture
+- Model View Controller (MVC) architecture

--front-end: ejs/bootstrap

--user
-    -authentication
-    -authoration
--budget class
-    -delete
-    -save
-    -update
-    -add
--user class

-- User
-    - username, email, password(salt, hash)
-    - Has prefilled group items
-- Budget Item
-    -Adding Item
-        - Expense or Income (Transaction)
-        - Amount
-        - Date
+- Back-End:
-        - Where did money come from? (text: optional)
-        - Choose which Budget item(s)
-            -Drop Down Options (from budget items) to add the expense or income
-- Budget Container Group
+    - Node.js
-    - Title <Food>
+    - Sql
-    - planned (to budyet or save) editable
-    - received (for Paycheck)
+    - Express.js

-    - Remaining (Spent - planned)
-    - Spent (total: expense)
+- Front-end:
+    - Used Reavealing Patterns to encapsulates its related sub-system. e.g classes are group into a single object.
-    - Budget Items
+    - ejs/bootstrap

--To Fix
-    -when clicked on remaining drop down update items with remaining balance -refractor code in UI and MAIN
-    -summary total not changing when check is added